A PDF version of the User Guide is available here.

 An overview of the user interface is presented here:

 At the left of the screen, the list of sequences and folders in your database is presented.
-Initially, there are no sequences in your database, therefore the list of sequences will be empty.
-The list will be populated when new sequences are being recorded, or when adding a new empty sequences.
+Initially, there are no sequences in your database, therefore the list will be empty.
+The list will be populated when new sequences are being recorded, or when adding a new empty sequence.